-In the early stages, the kidneys work harder to compensate for the damage, and there are no symptoms.
-Over many years, as they deteriorate, they lose their ability to repair themselves.
+In the early stages, the kidneys work harder to compensate for the damage, and there are usually no symptoms.
+Over years, as they deteriorate, they lose their ability to repair themselves.
 When this occurs, kidney damage can be life-threatening and may require a kidney transplant or regular treatment with an artificial kidney machine called dialysis.

 You can help prevent kidney problems and possibly avoid serious kidney disease by:

 - Blood sugar control.
 Those people who can consistently maintain their A1C below 7%, have much less kidney involvement.
 (Ask your doctor what a good A1C level is for you).